 A private cloud is a secure cloud based environment that only the specific client/organisation can operate and access, giving them greater control and privacy.
-A public cloud is the most recognisable (think Dropbox or Google Drive), it is controlled by a third party and is accessible over a public network.
+Choosing a private cloud is a great option for extra security with your files that also comes with the option of choosing where your data is physically stored.
+A public cloud is the most common type of cloud offering, is controlled by a third party and is accessible over a public network.
 A hybrid cloud integrates functions from both public and private cloud models, within the same organisation.

-By moving to the cloud, your business can increase its opportunities for more effective productivity amongst team members.
-Especially with private clouds, you have the ability to follow real time updates, customise access to files, folders, discussions, tasks and events, cloud computing allows your team to do this from any internet-providing location, not just in the office.
+By moving to the cloud, your business can increase its opportunities for more effective productivity and better communication amongst team members.
+Cloud hosting options can provide you with a number of useful tools, such as the ability to follow real time updates and customising access to files, folders, discussions, tasks and events.
+Cloud computing also allows your team to do this from any internet-providing location, not just in the office.

 Easy access to information

 With cloud computing, document control and remote working go hand in hand.
-As long as you’ve got internet available to you, your team members and clients can have necessary access to files and other materials regardless of their geographical location and time zones.
+As long as you’ve got an internet available to you, your team members and clients can have necessary access to files and other materials regardless of their geographical location and time zones.